The Mount Mackenzie Scenic Lookout is almost 1,300 metres above sea level and provides some of the best views in the Northern Tablelands.

 The lookout and drive is named after Sir Robert Mackenzie, a Scotsman who was granted the first official grazier licence in 1842 for the land that was later to become known as Tenterfield Station.

-The road to the Mount Mackenzie Lookout is 13km from Tenterfield and is mostly sealed.
+The road to the Mount Mackenzie Lookout is 13km from Tenterfield and is sealed.

 Turn off Rouse Street/New England Highway into Douglas Street, and follow this to the end of the road.
 At the Tenterfield Cemetery, take a dogleg and continue straight along Mount Mackenzie Road for approximately 9km.
-Turn left onto Gum Flat Road (this road is unsealed for 1.2km), then turn right onto Mount Mackenzie Lookout Road.
+Turn left onto Gum Flat Road, then turn right onto Mount Mackenzie Lookout Road.
 Follow this road to the top of the Mount Mackenzie Lookout.